Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 As mentioned in my [previous post]({% post_url 2014-12-30-porting-a-ray-tracer-to-rust-part-1 %}) I spent the past month-ish working on improving both the rendering capabilities and performance of [tray\_rust](https://github.com/Twinklebear/tray_rust).
-While it's not yet capable of path tracing we can at least have light and shadow and shade our objects with diffuse or specularly reflective/transmissive materials.
-Along with this I've looked into improving performance by parallelizing the rendering process using Rust's multithreading capabilities.
+While it's not yet capable of path tracing we can at least have light and shadow and shade our objects with diffuse or specularly reflective and/or transmissive materials.
+Along with this I've improved performance by parallelizing the rendering process using Rust's multithreading capabilities.
 Although ray tracing is a trivially parallel task there are two pieces of state that must be shared and modified between threads: the pixel/block counter and the framebuffer.
-With Rust's strong focus on safety I was worried that I would have to resort to unsafe blocks to share these small pieces of mutable state but I found that Rust's [std::sync module](http://doc.rust-lang.org/std/sync/index.html) provided safe methods for everything I needed and performs quite well.
-While it's difficult to compare against the C++ version since the design of tray\_rust has diverged quite a bit I'll put some performance numbers in the multithreading section.
+With Rust's strong focus on safety I was worried that I would have to resort to unsafe blocks to share these small pieces of mutable state but I found that the [std::sync module](http://doc.rust-lang.org/std/sync/index.html) provided safe methods for everything I needed and performs quite well.
+While it's difficult to compare against [tray](https://github.com/Twinklebear/tray) (my initial C++ version) as the design of tray\_rust has diverged quite a bit I'll put some performance numbers in the multithreading section.

-During the past month [Rust](http://www.rust-lang.org/) has also seen some pretty large changes and is currently in it's 1.0 alpha release with the [first beta](http://blog.rust-lang.org/2014/12/12/1.0-Timeline.html) fast approaching.
-If you've been holding off on trying out the language due to how quickly it was changing the beta is probably a good point to jump in as the language will be much more [stable](http://blog.rust-lang.org/2014/10/30/Stability.html).
+During the past month [Rust](http://www.rust-lang.org/) has also seen some pretty large changes and is currently in its 1.0 alpha release with the [first beta](http://blog.rust-lang.org/2014/12/12/1.0-Timeline.html) fast approaching.

 <!--more-->